Barbara Strozzi: Later life, children and death

 Little is known of Strozzi's life during the 1640s.
 However, it is assumed that she was the concubine of a Venetian nobleman, Giovanni Paolo Vidman.
-Vidman was a patron of the arts and was an associate of Giulio Strozzi.
-Although Strozzi therefore never married this man (or any man for that matter), this relationship led to at least three, possibly four, children.
-Vidman was the father of her son Giulio, then of two further children, Isabella in 1642 and Laura in 1644, and possibly of a fourth, Massimo.
-Nonetheless, her two daughters joined a convent, and one of her sons became a monk.
+He was a patron of the arts and an associate of Giulio Strozzi.
+Although Strozzi never married him (or anyone), the relationship led to three or, possibly four children.
+Vidman was the father of her son Giulio, then of two daughters, Isabella in 1642 and Laura in 1644, and possibly of a further son, Massimo.
+Her two daughters joined a convent and one of her sons became a monk.
 A letter written after Strozzi's death reports she "was raped by Count Vidman, a Venetian nobleman.
 She had a son who also [that is, like her father] bears the name Giulio Strozzi."
 It has been suggested that the rape allegation may have been a story circulated to protect Strozzi's reputation, as she had children out of wedlock.
-However, there is evidence to suggest that she was coerced into that relationship.
+However, there is evidence to suggest that she was coerced into the relationship.

 During this time, there were financial dealings between Strozzi and Vidman.
-It is believed that she gave out a loan that would have to be repaid after Vidman's death.
-The near 10% interest might have been a way of ensuring some support for Strozzi and her children after Vidman's death.
+It is believed that she gave him a loan that would have to be repaid after his death.
+The near 10% interest might have been a way of ensuring some support for Strozzi and her children after his death.

 Strozzi died in Padua in 1677 aged 58.
 She is believed to have been buried at Eremitani.
-She did not leave a will when she died, so on her passing, her son Giulio Pietro claimed her inheritance in full.
+She did not leave a will so, on her death, her son Giulio Pietro claimed her inheritance in full.

-Professional Life
+Professional life

 Life as a young musician

 By her late teens, Strozzi had started to gain a reputation for her singing.
 In 1635 and 1636, two volumes of songs were published by Nicole Fontei, called the Bizzarrie poetiche (poetic oddities), full of praise for Strozzi's singing ability.
 The performance experience that she had at Unisoni equipped her with the vocal expertise that also manifested itself in her later publications, signifying her compositional talent.

 As a young musician, Strozzi sought out patronage, but was not always successful.
 Her opus 2, dedicated to Ferdinand III of Austria and Eleanora of Mantua on the occasion of their marriage, went unnoticed.
 Other notable dedicatees include Anne de' Medici, the Archduchess of Austria, Nicolò Sagredo, later Doge of Venice, for whom she dedicated her opus 7, and Sophia, Duchess of Brunswick and Lüneburg.
 She is also assumed to have composed several songs for the Duke of Mantua in 1665, a year after her last known published works.